SringayKeno/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

+In looking at Theater Outcomes vs Launch Date we were looking at just sheer numbers per month (Number of launches successful vs failed.
+May did have the most successful fundraing campaigns, but it also had the most failed campaigns.
+The month May did have the most launched campaigns of any month, so it's not surprising to find it had the most failed and successful campaigns.
+A look at the percent of successful vs failed campaigns analysis be insightful (image 3 Theater Outcomes vs Launch Date Percentage Bar).
+In terms of percentage of successful plays vs failed plays, the month of May (67% successful) was only a few percent above June (65%) and April and July (64%).

 image 3 Theater Outcomes vs Launch Date Percentage Bar

 ![Resources/Theater_Outcomes_vs_Launch_Bar.png](Resources/Theater_Outcomes_vs_Launch_Bar.png)